 Peace and conflict, peacebuilding, peacekeeping, humanitarian aid, reconciliation and conflict transformation, violence and non-violence

-Non-violent action and the prevention and de-escalation of armed conflict
+Nonviolent action and the protection of civilians in violent conflict